-More than 19,000 Victorians reported a scam in 2014.
-If you've been scammed, it can help to talk about how you’re feeling with someone you trust.
+More than 31,000 Victorians reported a scam in 2016.
+If you have been scammed, it can help to talk about how you are feeling with someone you trust.
 If you experience depression or anxiety as a result of being scammed, you can seek professional help from:

 Men can find specialised support by visiting the Victorian Men's Shed Association website.